fjossinet/RNArtistCore/README.md

 ### Run your scripts from Jupyter Notebooks using the fully configured Docker container

-[Jupyter](https://jupyter.org) allows you to easily prototype your scripts and see the results.
-Besides Docker Desktop and the container fjossinet/rnartistcore, you will also need to do the following steps:
+[Jupyter](https://jupyter.org) allows you to easily prototype your scripts and see the results more easily.
+To do so, besides the installation of Docker Desktop and the container fjossinet/rnartistcore, you will also need to do the following steps:

 * install [Jupyter](https://jupyter.org) on your computer
-* inside the directory containing the script ```rnartistcore_docker.sh``` and your own DSL scripts, save the sample notebook [rnartistcore_demo.ipynb](https://raw.githubusercontent.com/fjossinet/RNArtistCore/master/rnartistcore_demo.ipynb) and make it executable
+* inside the directory containing the script ```rnartistcore_docker.sh``` and your own DSL scripts, save the sample notebook [rnartistcore_demo.ipynb](https://raw.githubusercontent.com/fjossinet/RNArtistCore/master/rnartistcore_demo.ipynb)
 * from this directory, type the command: ```jupyter notebook .```

 Your browser will open automatically.
 Select the notebook.
 You can start to work.